 Our information is going into the cloud and is then sitting in a server in plain text.
 However, Frazee believes that software engineers have an obligation to protect users’ data — something that is not happening with the current model.

 It’s still very much early days, but a number of nascent projects are beginning to emerge in this space.
 Beaker is an experimental peer to peer browser.
-Whilst you can browse ‘http://’ and ‘https://’ websites like traditional browsers, Beaker also supports ‘dat://’, peer to peer protocol called Dat.
+Whilst you can browse ‘http://’ and ‘https://’ websites like traditional browsers, Beaker also supports ‘dat://’, a peer to peer protocol called Dat.

 Through the Beaker project, the software engineer has tried to implement peer to peer networking using Node.js and Chromium technologies.
 The mention of decentralization in these times usually goes hand in hand with blockchain, yet Beaker doesn’t use blockchain technology to achieve a peer to peer network.
 Instead, Dat as a variation of BitTorrent is being used.